Nash Equilibrium Calculator

 Randomly selecting strategies

-Although it's not really relevant for online play, it's fun to think about how you might randomly choose your strategy in game to make sure you actually hit your required fraction.
+It's fun to think about how you might randomly choose your strategy in game to make sure you are playing at equilibrium.
 If you have access to a clock the simplest method would be to look at the second hand at the start of the game.
 If your goal was to 12 pool 20% of the time, you can choose to 12 pool if it's below 60*0.2 = 12 seconds and otherwise play a macro game.
-You might also be able to select a strategy using some randomness in-game: for example from your starting location, the in-game tips before the game, which side of a building your SCV is on, etc.
+You might also be able to select a strategy using some in-game randomness: your starting location, the in-game tips before the game, which side of a building your SCV is on, etc.